Affected Council Services

 - Bookings can ONLY be made by phone.
 The number to call is 0115 917 7777.
 If you have a hearing impairment you can email email@example.com .

 - Items for collection must be placed outside of your house for at least 72 hours before the arranged date of collection.

 - The bulky waste collection team will not enter any buildings to collect items.
 Items must be accessible from the outside of the property.

-From 1st June, all recycling centres will be re-open with some changes to how they operate.
+All recycling centres are open with some changes to how they operate.
 Before visiting, please read Nottinghamshire County Council's guidance on opening hours and how the centres will run (Opens in a new window).